The ultimate in self – love

 Be brave and stand your ground by knowing what your guiding lights are and how you will look after, nourish yourself.

-- being okay when someone else says ‘no’ – respect their boundaries
+- Be okay when someone else says ‘no’ – respect their boundaries